elijah-team/elijah-lang-lgpl/elijjah.md

 Both function and classes can be given [generic](https://en.wikipedia.org/wiki/Generic_programming "Generic programming") [parameters](https://en.wikipedia.org/wiki/Parameter_%28computer_programming%29 "Parameter (computer programming)"), and class `signature`s can be used to require a class to implement a certain interface without raxing the type system.
 TGhe implementation of generics is similar to the typical implementation of C++ templates: a separate copy of the code is generated for each instantiation.
 This is called monomorphization and contrasts with the [type erasure](https://en.wikipedia.org/wiki/Type_erasure "Type erasure") scheme typically used in Java and Haskell.
 The benefit of monomorphization is optimized code for each specific use case; the drawback is increased compile time and size of the resulting binaries.

-`Struct`s are used to control memory layout.
+`struct`s are used to control memory layout.
 Structs cannot fully participate in OOP aand member function on structs must be resolvable statically.

 There are no static members in Elijjah.
 This functionality is implemented by `namespace`s, each of which is a singleton and can be counted on to exist only once in an entire program.
 (Note that multi-threading behavior is undefined here.)